 Before 2020, an ATNA Audit Record Repository (ARR) was required to support receiving audit messages with TLS syslog, and with UDP syslog.
-That meant that Secure Node/Applications could send their audit messaes to any ARR.
+That meant that all Secure Node/Applications could send their audit messaes to any ARR.

 Now, all actors sending and receiving audit messages may choose to support TLS Syslog, UDP Syslog, and/or FHIR Feed for transport.
-We expect that the Audit Record Repositories at the NA and EU Connectathons will provide good coverage of the options (TLS, UDP, FHIR) though some may support a subset.
+We expect that the Audit Record Repositories at the NA and EU Connectathons will provide good coverage of the options (TLS, UDP, FHIR), though some ARRs may support a subset.
 In particular, the FHIR Feed in ITI-20 may have less support because it is new for 2020.

 So, Connectathon technical managers will not select one transport for all audit records exchanged during Connectathon.
 Instead, Secure Node/Applications will choose ARRs for test partners that are compatible with the audit records they send in ITI-20.
-Gazelle Test Management will show compatible partners for peer-to-peer tests for ITI-20 - test "ATNA_Logging".
+Gazelle Test Management will show compatible partners for peer-to-peer tests for ITI-20 - test "ATNA_Logging_*.

-Tool-based testing of TLS (node authentication) and of the format and transport of your audit messages is consolidated in one tool - the Gazelle Security Suite (GSS)
+Tool-based testing of TLS (node authentication) and of the format and transport of your audit messages is consolidated in one tool - the Gazelle Security Suite (GSS).

 - Link to the tool: http://gazelle.ihe.net/gss.

 - Instructions for use of the tool are contained in ATNA test descriptions - here.